2

-Is Sole’s E35 Elliptical A Good Buy?
-[A Review]
+Sole’s E35 Elliptical – Perfect For Small Spaces [A Review]

 sole e35 elliptical review

-Add all this together and the E35 could very well be the best elliptical in its price range, but the real question is whether or not it’s the right option for you.
+Add all this together and the E35 could very well be the best elliptical in its price range.

-In this review we’ll take a look at everything this elliptical has to offer.
+In this review we’ll take a look at everything this elliptical has to offer, as well as where it falls a bit short.

-After reading, you should have a better idea as to where or not this is the right choice for your home gym.
+After reading, you’ll know whether or not the E35 is the right elliptical for your home gym.

 Sole Fitness has a great reputation in the home fitness world and they’re easily one of my favorite brands.